82108897856

 • Dark Market (2021): The largest dark web marketplace was brought down by an international operation led by German authorities.
 Vendors mainly sold drugs, counterfeit money, stolen credit card details, anonymous SIM cards, and malware.
 The bust seized more than €140 million in crypto.

-Even if you aren’t perusing darknet markets, true anonymous browsing will keep you safe from prying eyes — such as governments and your ISP.
+Even if you aren’t perusing darknet markets, true anonymous browsing will keep you safe from prying eyes — such as snoops, your ISP, and hackers.
 Our guide to private browsing is a start.
 From there, use encryption software and the best Google Chrome security and privacy extensions to shore up your security and privacy.

 Anonymous browsing will keep your online activity private from prying eyes, ISPs, and governments.Anonymous browsing with a VPN or other encryption services will help hide your online activity from your government, ISP, or other prying eyes.